mad-lab/transit/src/pytransit/doc/source/method_HMM.rst

 The script adds the following columns:

- * **cons** - consistency (proportion of TA sites representing the majority essentiality state)
+ * **consis** - consistency (proportion of TA sites representing the majority essentiality state)
  * **probES** - conditional probability (unnormalized) of the insertions statistics (sat and mean) if the gene were essential
  * **probGD** - conditional probability (unnormalized) of the insertions statistics (sat and mean) if the gene were growth-defect
  * **probNE** - conditional probability (unnormalized) of the insertions statistics (sat and mean) if the gene were non-essential
  * **probGA** - conditional probability (unnormalized) of the insertions statistics (sat and mean) if the gene were growth-advantaged
  * **conf** - confidence score (normalized conditional joint probability of the insertion statistics, given the actual essential call made by the HMM)
- * flag - genes that are ambiguous or have low confidence are labeled as such
+ * **flag** - genes that are ambiguous or have low confidence are labeled as such
+  * *low-confidence* means: the HMM call is inconsistent with statistics of insertion counts in gene, so the HMM call should be ignored
+  * *ambiguous* means: the HMM gives high probability to 2 adjacent essentiality states, like ES-or-GD, or GD-or-NE; these could be borderline cases where the gene could be in either category

 If consistency<1.0, it means not all the TA sites in the gene agree with the essentiality call, which is made by majority vote.
 It is OK if a small fraction of TA sites in a gene are labeled otherwise.